chrissimpkins/PyDOC/README.md

 ### Search with Right Click Menu

-Select a built-in Python object in your editor text, then use the `Python 2 Doc Search` or `Python 3 Doc Search` menu item in the right click menu.
+Select a built-in Python object in your editor text, then use the `Python 2 Doc Search`, `Python 3 Doc Search`, `Numpy Doc Search`, `Scipy Doc Search`, `Matplotlib Doc Search`, or `TensorFlow Doc Search` menu item in the right click menu.

 ### Search with Keybinding